 Interested in and/or already driving community change?

-The dual crises of the COVID-19 pandemic and the calls for racial equity have changed our landscape and heightened the call for courageous and resilient leaders, regardless of position in an organization.
+The crises of the COVID-19 pandemic, calls for racial equity, and climate change have changed our landscape and heightened the call for courageous and resilient leaders, regardless of position in an organization.
 Whilst non-profits are recognized as an essential lifeline out of recovery, we are also aware of the stressors in the sector, and the calls for a different, more sustainable, leadership model.

 To facilitate the sharing of the wisdom and strengths in the room and the building of a peer community